servo/servo/docs/hololens.md

 1. point the HoloLens towards the QR code, wait until it is recognised
 1. accept the prompt to open the URL in Firefox Reality

+#### Use URL shorteners to minimize typing

+Services like [https://free-url-shortener.rb.gy/](rb.gy) can generate short URLs like https://rb.gy/kqxz7h, so you only need to type `rb.gy/kqxz7h` on the on-screen keyboard.

 #### Viewing JS output and exceptions

 1. Press the "developer" button to the right of the URL bar in Firefox Reality